 Thailand is a fully sponsored Loyola program.
 Hence, all student financial assistance packages from Loyola remain the same for students studying abroad.
 Students pay tuition and housing to Loyola.
 All Loyola scholarship packages also apply to programs like ours in Bangkok.
 Students will still need to fulfill all aspects of their various scholarship program (GPA, minimum credits, etc.) while abroad.

 All students must be covered by a medical insurance policy while they are living/studying overseas.
 All parents/students should contact their insurance carrier to check on overseas coverage.
 We ask that the insurance company send Loyola a letter stating that said coverage would apply to the student while he/she is abroad.
-This letter can be sent to the International Programs Office, 4501 N. Charles St., Baltimore MD 21210, c/o Mr. Tremaynne Parham.
+This letter can be sent to the Office of International Programs, 4501 N. Charles St., Baltimore, MD 21210, c/o Mr. Tremaynne Parham.

-The Loyola-Bangkok program does pay for student evacuation insurance in the unlikely even that a Loyola student might need to seek hospital care outside of Thailand.
+The Loyola-Bangkok program does pay for student evacuation insurance in the unlikely event that a Loyola student might need to seek hospital care outside of Thailand.

 Infirmary Room (Martin De Tours Hall (M Bldg.)- floating floor)

 Infirmary Room (Queen of Sheba, 2nd Floor) Residence Halls

 Mon – Fri (8:00 a.m. – 4:30 p.m.

 Luggage: two bags(each 50 lbs.); max dimension 62 in.; carry on bag 15 lbs.; personal items (overcoat, small handbag, briefcase-laptop 9lbs. wt max).